What Is WOVR in QLD? Written-Off Selling Rules & How to Do a WOVI Check

 Trying to hide it will just waste your time and invite lowballers.

-Before you buy or sell, run a quick WOVR check using the Queensland Government PPSR website.
+Before you buy or sell, run a quick WOVI check using the Personal Property Securities Register (PPSR) website.

 It’ll tell you: